roseengineering/rfsoapyfile/README.md

 on a Raspberry Pi.
 The script includes a REST API for controlling the capture and WAV recording remotely.

+The script will save the stream in either RF64 or WAV file format.
+By default the recording uses WAV format.
+The SDR specific 'auxi' metadata chunk is added to the file as well.

 ## Dependencies

 The script requires the numpy and SoapySDR Python libraries.